AeroxK/1schachcomputer/README.md

 ### Promotions

-Promotion moves will have a special value, encoding both the target square and the piece to promote to, given as the "to" property of the move object.
+Promotion moves will be unique, encoding both the target square and the piece to promote to into the "to" property of the move object.
+The value of the to property of promotion moves will always be either smaller than -63 or bigger than 63.

-The target square for a given pawn square will be represented by a fixed number, depending on which of the three possible promotion squares (push, capture left, capture right) should be targeted.
-For a know pawn location this would yield:
+The target square for any promotion move will be represented by a fixed number relative to the origin square, depending on which of the three possible promotion squares (push, capture left, capture right) should be targeted.
+For any promotion move this will yield:

 Example: